 Most of the PLC programmer works on the ladder diagram programming language.
 It is pretty easy as compared to other PLC programming languages.

-Working of the Programmable Logic Controller
+How does Programmable Logic Controller Work?

 The most important working principle is- the PLC is operated by continuously scanning programs.
 Scanning happens every time per millisecond.
 So, it is called as the Scan Cycle.